playfulsparkle/oc4_product_data_feed/README.md

-# Playful Sparkle - Product Data Feed for OpenCart 4
+# Playful Sparkle - Google Product Data Feed for OpenCart 4

-**Playful Sparkle - Product Data Feed** extension for OpenCart 4.x+ enables seamless export of OpenCart product data to **Google Merchant Center**, ensuring that your products are accurately displayed on the Google Shopping platform.
+**Playful Sparkle - Google Product Data Feed** extension for OpenCart 4.x+ enables seamless export of OpenCart product data to **Google Merchant Center**, ensuring that your products are accurately displayed on the Google Shopping platform.
 The extension includes key features such as multi-store and multi-language data feed output, the ability to exclude out-of-stock products, support for pre-tax prices, customizable tax definitions, and frontend authentication for secure access, all designed for effortless integration and efficient management.

 ## About Google Merchant Center